 JDRF has an easy-to-use tool called the Clinical Trials Connection where you can match with a clinical trial in 60 seconds.
 It asks users some simple questions about themselves before matching them with trials for which they are eligible.
 Clinical Trials Connection uses your city, distance you’re willing to travel and other characteristics to narrow down hundreds of trials to the ones in which you might be interested.
 Start your search by visiting jdrf.org/impact/research/clinical-trials today!

-Read more about two Clinical Trials that are currently recruiting and are available through Joslin Diabetes Center and MGH below:
+Read more about the Clinical Trials that are currently recruiting below:

 Avotres Cell-Based Therapy Study: This study aims to determine if we can safely correct a defect in the immune system that most people with type 1 diabetes have, to reduce the immune system’s attack on the insulin-producing beta cells.
 Your own blood cells will be used to develop a treatment specific to you.
 Two-thirds of participants will be randomly assigned to receive the active study treatment, and one-third will be assigned to receive an inactive placebo.
 Neither you nor the research team will know which group you are in.
 The study will include Physical examinations, blood draws, blood cell collection (leukapheresis), a series of 3 infusions of the treatment (or placebo) with one month between each infusion, and Mixed-Meal Tolerance Tests to monitor beta cell function.